jelkotron/ragdoll_kitten/README.md

 ![Ragdoll Kitten](https://raw.githubusercontent.com/schnollie/blender_Ragdoll/main/images/ragdoll_kitten.jpg)
 # Ragdoll Kitten

 This addon extends Blender's skeletal animation system with rigid body simulation properties. <i>Ragdoll</i> is a term commonly used in animation to describe this kind of setup, as well as a breed of cats.
-Using Blender's built-in Rigid Bodies and Rigid Body Constraints, the system creates collections of meshes and constraint objects and sets their relations.
-It offers an interface to control and extend an armature's animation and simulation properties.
+Using Blender's built-in Rigid Bodies and Rigid Body Constraints, the system creates collections of objects and sets their relations.
+It offers an interface to extend and control an armature's animation and simulation properties.

 ## Quickstart
 + <b>Install Ragdoll Kitten:</b> Download ZIP file from packages directory.
 In <i>Blender Preferences / Add-ons</i> click <i>Install</i> and select ZIP file.
 Make sure the addon is enabled, you can filter by category <i>Animation</i> to find the addon in the list or use the search function.